 My Node computers (photo above) cover almost everything I want to know.
 I mounted them on Bontrager computer mounts to keep them centered on the handlebars despite having bag mounts installed there.
 Both Nodes receive wireless speed and cadence signals from a single DuoTrap sensor in the frame (see photo) as well as my ANT+ heartrate monitor.
 I use a jogger’s arm band carrier to strap my smartphone to the stem and external battery.
-I use a PowerGen 8400mAh battery pack to extend battery life to ~30 hours while using GPS/apps on the road.
+I use an Anker portable charger to extend battery life to ~30 hours while using GPS/apps on the road.
 I attach the battery to the bike using a Handy E-Pack with F66 Fixer.
-The E-pack will hold two PowerGen battery packs.

 Good lighting is important for riding during the winter as well as during my rando events.
 I use a pair of B&M Ixon IQ Premiums for their asymmetric beams and longer battery life.
 I use a Topeak BarXtender attached to the stem to hold my lights beneath my handlebar bag.
 Having the light mounted lower casts shadows behind road irregularities while I ride.
 The lights, computer and smartphone easily coexist with the bag.
 The clean brake and shifter cable routing allows the bag to ride free of obstructions.
 I carry extra batteries in my handlebar bag.
 I may have a wheel built around a dynamo hub for endless power!
 That’s one of those “if the rando bug bites” kind of purchases. 😉 Here’s my product review of the Ixon IQ lights.
 Here’s a video description of how I mounted my lights to clear the handlebar bag.